abhiramasonny/jaithon/src/vm/jit/README.md

 The tiers are complements, and the lesson is the one the bug list at the end of this file already teaches twice: **a fix applied to one tier's copy of a ladder is not applied.** Grep the twin.

+### A body whose returns disagree

+`jaithon.ast.schema._default_field` returns `-1`, `[]`, `Span.none()`,
+`false`, `0`, `0.0`, three enum members and `null`, and for a long time it was the callee that kept `jaithon.ast.node.init` -- the hottest body in the compiler -- interpreted, refused at every attempt with "OP_RETURN: a body returning both int and list".
+No `SlotKind` covers int-or-list, and no widening rule can invent one.

+It does not need one.
+The body returns exactly one thing per call and **every return site knows which**, so `mergeReturnKind` joins two kinds it cannot otherwise represent to `SLOT_DYNAMIC`, and each return site then leaves its own
+tag: `emitReturnLeave` runs `emitTagFor` on the payload in `x0` -- the `csel` off the payload for a nullable kind, a constant for the rest -- and shifts it into bits 8..15 of `x1`, above the verdict byte that has always been there (`JIT_RET_TAG_SHIFT`). `jitResultOut` masks the verdict, and for a `SLOT_DYNAMIC` body rebuilds the `Value` from that tag rather than from the kind.
+A float goes through as raw bits, so a NaN payload is not canonicalised on the way; a bool is read one byte wide, as everywhere.

+What keeps this small is that the kind is a **return kind only**:

+* It never reaches the operand stack -- `pushValue3` refuses it -- so it need not fit the four bits `stackSignatureAt` packs a kind into, and the `_Static_assert` beside the enum says exactly that: `SLOT_MAYBE_OBJ` is the last kind that may be packed, and `SLOT_DYNAMIC` sits past the limit on the strength of never being pushed.
+* It never becomes a local's kind (`adoptLocalKindSeen` refuses it), never appears in a deopt record, and the OSR tier never sees it because a return inside an OSR loop is refused before any merge.
+* **Every compiled caller refuses a callee that returns it.** No accept-list was widened: a direct call, a self-call, an indirect call, a PIC way, a module or static call all read `jitReturnKind` and decline `SLOT_DYNAMIC` with its name.
+The tag bits therefore only ever reach C. A body that both returns dynamic and calls itself is refused, since the self-call site reads `x1` as a bare verdict.
+* The decision is made in the **measuring pass**: the real pass learns `Emit::dynamicReturn` from it before its first return site is emitted, because `x1`'s meaning has to be one thing for the whole body.
+A disagreement the real pass meets that the measuring pass did not is declined rather than patched after the fact.

+`OP_RETURN_NULL` used to refuse bare whenever an earlier return was not null;
+it is one more site for the merge now, so `-> any` bodies that end in a bare `return` join too.
+Off with `JAITHON_JIT_DYNAMIC_RETURN=0`, which restores the refusal exactly.

+Clearing that link exposed the next two in the same body. `return Span.none()` is `OP_GET_FIELD` + `OP_TAIL_CALL`, not the `OP_INVOKE` that `emitClassCall` speaks, so the static method read as a value now becomes a `SLOT_FUNC` entry behind `emitClassCall`'s three guards (`JAITHON_JIT_STATIC_METHOD`).
+And the callee it names has often **not returned yet** when the caller's attempts are spent -- a matter of time, not of kind.
+It is refused under that name, and a decline of that shape is not charged to the five-attempt budget: `jaiJitEnter` resets the entry count instead, up to `JAI_JIT_COLD_RETRIES` times (`JAITHON_JIT_COLD_RETRY`).
+The paragraph in `jaiJitEnter` that priced raising the cap to 40 at 20% wall still stands for every other decline; this one is sixteen measuring passes that each stop at the same call.

 ### What the interpreter records about a return